LibreTranslate/LibreTranslate/README.md

 > Feel free to change the [`docker-compose.yml`](https://github.com/LibreTranslate/LibreTranslate/blob/main/docker-compose.yml) file to adapt it to your deployment needs, or use an extra `docker-compose.prod.yml` file for your deployment configuration.

-> The models are stored inside the container under `/root/.local/share` and `/root/.local/cache`.
+> The models are stored inside the container under `/home/libretranslate/.local/share` and `/home/libretranslate/.local/cache`.
 Feel free to use volumes if you do not want to redownload the models when the container is destroyed.
-Be aware that this will prevent the models from being updated!
+To update the models, use the `--update-models` argument.

 ### CUDA